yumikoatae/rust-learning/keywords.md

 - **cargo test**: Runs tests for the project.
 - **cargo doc**: Generates documentation for the project.
 - **cargo update**: Updates the project dependencies.
+- **cargo check**: Checks the code for errors without compiling it.
+Faster than `cargo build` since it doesn't generate binaries.
+  - Example usage: `cargo check`

+## Publishing

+- **crates.io**: The Rust community’s package registry, where crates (Rust packages) are published and shared.
+  - Example usage: You can find and add dependencies from `crates.io` in your `Cargo.toml`.

+- **cargo publish**: Command used to publish a crate to `crates.io`.
+This uploads your crate so others can use it.
+  - Example usage: `cargo publish`

 ## Other Terms